apache/druid/docs/api-reference/tasks-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for managing tasks, including task retrieval, submission, and deletion.
+This document describes the API endpoints for task retrieval, submission, and deletion for Apache Druid.

 ## Tasks